WJRW: History

-In 1993, the format changed to a modern rock-based sound called "1340 Underground."
+In 1993, the format changed to a modern rock-based sound called "1340 Underground".
 This happened shortly after an experiment with changing the format to modern rock on WLAV-FM had failed.
 WLAV-FM then reverted to classic rock.
-The "1340 Underground" format gained a considerable cult following in the Grand Rapids area, even though the night-time signal was poor.
+The "1340 Underground" format gained a considerable cult following in the Grand Rapids area, even though its night-time signal was poor.

-The WBBL call letters and sports radio format debuted on May 25, 1994, when ownership of the radio station had changed.
+The callsign WBBL and sports radio format debuted on May 25, 1994, when ownership of the radio station had changed.
 On May 28, 2009, WBBL began simulcasting its sports programming on 107.3 FM in Greenville, which became WBBL-FM.

 On July 27, 2009, the call sign on 1340 AM was changed to WJRW and the format was changed to talk radio on Tuesday, August 18, 2009.
-The WJRW call letters were chosen to remind listeners that the station is co-owned and would carry many of the same Westwood One shows that are heard on 50,000 watt Detroit station WJR.
+The callsign WJRW was chosen to remind listeners that the station is co-owned and would carry many of the same Westwood One shows that are heard on 50,000–watt Detroit station WJR.
 The extra "W" signifies the Grand Rapids station is in the Western part of Michigan.
 WBBL-FM continued airing sports.

 On January 8, 2011, the syndicated weekly Kim Komando Show switched to WJRW after airing for a decade on a competing station.
 Shortly thereafter, Komando's technology column began appearing in the Sunday edition of The Grand Rapids Press.
 On March 31, 2011, it was announced that local radio veteran Michelle McKormick would be joining WJRW as host of The Buzz with Michelle McKormick.
 Her show debuted on June 6, 2011.

 On January 4, 2019, the station switched to sports radio following the flip of co-owned WBBL-FM from sports to country music.
 WJRW now carries a couple of shows previously heard on WBBL-FM, as well as programming from the CBS Sports Radio Network.